 1. The Cold War Context

-The primary justification behind the construction of the Berlin Wall was rooted in the broader political and ideological conflicts of the Cold War era.
-Following World War II, Germany was divided into four occupied zones: American, British, French, and Soviet.
-The city of Berlin, located in the Soviet zone, was also divided in a similar fashion.
+The construction of the Berlin Wall had its fundamental basis in the general’s political and ideological attack asserted by a Cold War era.
+Following World War II, Germany was divided into four occupied zones: British, Soviet, American.
+Like the city of Berlin, Berlin itself was also divided in the same way, into the Soviet zone.

-In the years that followed, tensions rose between the Soviet Union and the Western powers, particularly the United States.
-The GDR, under Soviet influence, feared the perceived threat of Western “fascist elements” infiltrating their territory.
-As a result, in an effort to strengthen its control, East Germany erected the Berlin Wall to restrict emigration and prevent its citizens from fleeing to the West.
+After that tensions rose between the Soviet Union and all the Western powers, particularly with the United States.
+Believing Western ‘fascist elements’ somehow might have been infiltrating their territory the GDR was under Soviet influence.
+To reinforce itself, then, East Germany built the Berlin Wall to restrain emigration and prevent its citizens from fleeing to the West.

 3. The People’s Reaction

-The sudden construction of the Berlin Wall had a profound impact on the people living in the divided city.
+The construction of the Berlin Wall came at once and as a shock to the people of the divided city.

 3.2 Escaping the GDR